TransparencyToolkit/ArchiveAdministrator/README.md

 ## Install

+Make sure you have nodejs installed

 1. Pull this repository

-2. Install the redis-server debian package
+2. Install the `redis-server` debian package

-3. bundle install
+3. Run `bundle install`

-4. Set the following env variables in config/initializers/tt_instance_config.rb:
+4. Set the following env variables in `config/initializers/tt_instance_config.rb`
    * ARCHIVE_CONFIG_PATH: The path where archive config files should be saved
    * ARCHIVEADMIN_URL: The url where this application is accessible

+## Run App

+Note: `DocManager` must be running

-5. Run: QUEUE=* rake environment resque:work
+1. Run Redis: `QUEUE=* rake environment resque:work`

-6. Start the app: rails server -p 3002 (Note: DocManager must be running)
+2. Start the app: `rails server -p 3002`

 ## Limitations